petras607/PPQCacheExtractor/README.md

 ```
 .\PPQCacheExtractor.exe .\00000011
 ```
+Alternatively you can drag and drop the file you want to extract to the executable.

 The program will extract the files to the directory you were when you called it.

 ## Built With